walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 Author.
 Title.
 Book.
 Editor.
 Location: Publisher, Data.
 Format.
 Series.

-The formula will vary slightly depending on the type of item you are citing, but, if we have a full metadata listing for each text, we could theoretically just
+The formula will vary slightly depending on the type of item you are citing, but, if we have a full metadata listing for each text, we could imagine a tool that would put fill in the metadata and format it to our recipe.
+We could imagine software that would spit out a bibliography for us.

+If you have ever used something like [easybib.com](https://www.easybib.com) to produce a bibliography, you have done exactly the process that I am describing.
+You fill in the metadata you want, and easybib spits out a citation.

+You might have felt like you were cheating when using a tool like this as a shortcut for your citations, but we're here to let you in on a secret.
+Your instructors rely on similar tools.
+If you think putting together a bibliography for your 5 page essay is irritating, imagine doing one for a 300 page book manuscript.
+And at the end of the process, your publisher decides that you have to use Chicago style rather than MLA.
+No one wants to do any of this manually.

+To deal with citation situations like this, the academic community has developed their own tool: [zotero](https://www.zotero.org).
+Zotero can do everything I've desecribed so far in a snap, but it also does things you might not have dreamed of.

+Grab information from a webpage
+It can take an ISBN and fill in all the rest of a book's metadata for you. insert citations in a text.
+Create an automatically updating bibliography.
+Share your bibliography with others.